All About HomeKit Secure Video

 Stream & Allow Recording: The motion detection and stream features are active as above, and the camera will record events to iCloud.
 Only members of the home with permission to view recordings can access these, otherwise they will get the live view only.

 Whether a motion event triggers a recording is configurable using object detection.
-You can have any motion be recorded, or limit it to any combination of People, Animals, and Vehicles.
+You can have any motion be recorded, or limit it to any combination of People, Animals, Packages, and Vehicles.
 This is configurable per camera.
 Package detection is also supported, but is not a trigger option, you’ll just get notified.

 Under the recording options you also have the ability to turn off audio recording, and to erase all video recorded by that camera from iCloud.